 - Wax paper or aluminum foil to cover your work surface.

-- Cookie cutters, rolling pin, toothpicks for decorating, and a straw to make a hole for a ribbon
+- Cookie cutters, rolling pin, toothpicks for decorating, ribbon, and a straw to make a hole for a ribbon

 - Your dough